 Applicants who have met all the necessary requirements must meet for an orientation on the Friday preceding the course start date at 3 p.m..
 At the end of the course, students are awarded a certificate of completion.

-Tuition for the Human Growth and Development course is $950, which covers the cost of the class text book.
-There’s also a $25 non-refundable application fee and a 2.3% processing charge that applies to every transaction.
+Tuition for the Human Growth and Development course is $950 which includes the cost of the course textbook.
+There is a $25 non-refundable application fee and a 2.38% processing fee that applies to all card transactions.